vuejs/docs/src/guide/essentials/template-syntax.md

 ## Raw HTML

-The double mustaches interprets the data as plain text, not HTML.
+The double mustaches interpret the data as plain text, not HTML.
 In order to output real HTML, you will need to use the [`v-html` directive](/api/built-in-directives.html#v-html):

 ```vue-html
 <p>Using text interpolation: {{ rawHtml }}</p>